-Nathan Nunn is an Professor of Economics at Harvard University.
+Nathan Nunn is a Professor of Economics at Harvard University.
 Professor Nunn was born in Canada, where he received his PhD from the University of Toronto in 2005.
-Professor Nunn’s primary research interests are in economic development, economic history, and international trade.
-He is an Associate editor of the Journal of International Economics and an NBER Faculty Research Fellow.
+Professor Nunn’s primary research interests are in economic history, economic development, cultural economics, political economy, and international trade.
+He is an NBER Faculty Research Fellow, a Research Fellow at BREAD, an Associate at Harvard's Weatherhead Center for International Affairs, and an Affiliate of Harvard’s Center for African Studies.
+He is currently a co-editor of the Journal of Development Economics.

-A second stream of Professor Nunn’s research focuses on the importance of hold-up and incomplete contracting in international trade.
-He has published research showing that a country’s ability to enforce written contracts is a key determinant of comparative advantage (“Relationship-Specificity, Incomplete Contracts and the Pattern of Trade”, Quarterly Journal of Economics, 2007).
+A third stream of Professor Nunn’s research focuses on the importance of contracting institutions for international trade.
+He has published research showing that a country’s ability to enforce written contracts is a key determinant of comparative advantage, as well as research examining how contracting frictions affects firms decision to engage in FDI versus outsourcing.